Deformations of the connected sum of Gorenstein algebras: Pointed deformations

-Since we are predominantly interested in finite local schemes, one could wonder if, in that case, the condition for prorepresentability in Proposition \ref{prorep-lem}, $(T^0_Y)_{<0}=0$ is always satisfied.
+By Lemma~\ref{lem-tech-braid-crucial}, we get that the map $\Def(*/Y) \to \Def(*\to Y)$ is unobstructed, thus by Lemma~\ref{technical-deformation} we get that the diagram is Cartesian up to smooth equivalence. \end{proof} Since we are predominantly interested in finite local schemes, one could wonder if, in that case, the condition for prorepresentability in Proposition \ref{prorep-lem}, $(T^0_Y)_{<0}=0$ is always satisfied.
 In characteristic $0$, if the structural sheaf $\O_Y$ is generated in a fixed positive degree, it is true. \begin{lem} Assume that $Y$ is finite and the structural sheaf $\O_Y$ is generated in a fixed positive degree.
 In characteristic zero or larger than the length of $Y$, the group of infinitesimal automorphisms $(T^0_Y)_{<0}$ vanishes.
 And thus $\Def^{<0}(Y)$ is prorepresentable. \end{lem} \begin{proof} An element of $T^0_Y$ is a derivation $\Der_\kk(\O_Y,\O_Y)$.
 If such a derivation $\delta$ is negative and non-zero, then $\O_Y$ admits an element $e$ sent to an invertible element.
 For the minimal positive integer $k$ such that $e^k=0$ we get

 and since $\chr \kk >k$ we get a contradiction.
 Since the negative tangent space is finitely dimensional, the last part is an application of {Corollary~\ref{prorep-lem}}. \end{proof}